abrugsch/PistormTester/README.md

 # PiStorm Tester
 ![image](https://github.com/abrugsch/PistormTester/raw/main/pics/zz9-top-render.jpg)

+## Assistance:
+If you've gone through the instructions below and watched the video and you need more help decoding what the board is telling you (some things are not so obvious if you're not ultra familiar with the PiStorm schematic) then feel free to hit me up. the best way is usually through Discord via the [PiStorm server](https://discord.gg/mrmyGmvGE5) and I'm @ABrugsch on there too.

 ## Donate:
 **If you build these, consider [Buying me a coffee](https://ko-fi.com/abrugsch)** I have spent a considerable amount of time refining the board and the tests that go with them, and will often help people understand what their ZZ9 is telling them.
 A little coffee goes a long way to helping me keep my sanity 🙂